keleshev/keleshev.com/compiling-to-assembly-from-scratch/index.md

 But not this book.

 <big>
-This *small* book will show you in detail how you can build a compiler from scratch that goes all the way from *source* to *assembly*.
+This ebook will show you in detail how you can build a compiler from scratch that goes all the way from *source* to *assembly*.
 </big>